 - In his first appearance, Boycie is offered Trigger's car as part of a poker bet.
 His response: "You must be joking, I sold it to him!"

-- In an episode of Due South, Benton and Ray went undercover at a used-car dealership which was fencing stolen cars.
+- Due South: In one episode, Benton and Ray went undercover at a used-car dealership which was fencing stolen cars.
 While the real car salesmen were examples of this trope, it was subverted when ever-honest Constable Fraser proved to be an excellent car salesman simply by telling people the truth and helping them find the car they wanted.
 (Okay, and by inadvertently being a magnet to female car buyers.)

-- Explicitly lampshaded in Family Matters, when Laura wants to buy a car from "Honest Joe's Used Car Dealership".
+- Family Matters: Explicitly lampshaded when Laura wants to buy a car from "Honest Joe's Used Car Dealership".
 Carl immediately warns against patronizing any business with "Honest" in the name.

-- Saul Goodman from Breaking Bad and Better Call Saul is essentially an Amoral Attorney with Ambulance Chaser trimmings (including the garish advertising)... but, with all the underworld connections, ad-sense, fashion aesthetic, business savvy, situational awareness, people-reading skills, morals, and crooked-but-harmless persona more generally associated with an outright Honest John and borderline con-man.
+- Breaking Bad/Better Call Saul: Saul Goodman is essentially an Amoral Attorney with Ambulance Chaser trimmings (including the garish advertising)... but, with all the underworld connections, ad-sense, fashion aesthetic, business savvy, situational awareness, people-reading skills, morals, and crooked-but-harmless persona more generally associated with an outright Honest John and borderline con-man.
 His name is even suspiciously close to "it's all good, man", which should tip you off.

-- Also, Reggie Balowski, the 'International arms dealer, scrap metal merchant and French cabaret chanteuse' of the Balowski family, to whom Mike tries to sell the unexploded bomb dropped on their house.
+- The Young Ones: Reggie Balowski, the "International arms dealer, scrap metal merchant and French cabaret chanteuse" of the Balowski family, to whom Mike tries to sell the unexploded bomb dropped on their house.

 Reggie: So, is that the atom bomb is it, eh? (sharp intake of breath) Oooh, naaaa, not in that colour, you know what I mean?
 See, that bomb, to me it's worth, well, a pony, couple of tortoises at most.[...]
 Tell you what, right, tell you what, come outside, I'll give you part-ex on a Reliant, right.